Youri Loen

-Youri Loen (born 27 January 1991) is a Dutch professional footballer who plays as a midfielder for Maltese club Mosta.
+Youri Loen (born 27 January 1991) is a Dutch football coach and former player who is head coach for Gibraltar Football League club FCB Magpies.

 Career

 Born in Nijmegen, after playing with amateur club SV Orion, Loen began his career with the youth team of hometown club NEC in 2001, and later played for Dordrecht, Sparta Rotterdam, Fortuna Sittard, FC Emmen and Almere City.

 After two seasons with Almere City, in which he scored 8 goals and made 15 assists in 65 games, he was told he was no longer wanted by the club.
 He left the club at the end of June 2020, and returned to former club SV Orion in July 2020, as well as a second amateur club Brakkenstein, to train in order to maintain fitness.

 Later that month he began training with TOP Oss.
 He remained training with TOP Oss in October 2020, although the club said they would not be signing him to a contract.
 Later that month he signed for Greek club Doxa Drama.

 On 26 January 2021, Loen signed for Finnish club FC Haka.

 On 19 January 2022, he joined Mosta in Malta.

+After a stint back in the Netherlands, Loen moved to Gibraltar in August 2024 with Glacis United, making his debut on 25 August in a 2–1 defeat to Europa.
+He moved again on 9 January 2025, joining FCB Magpies.
+He was listed as head coach for the club in July 2025 for their 2025–26 UEFA Conference League campaign.